-Visits/Visitors Visit from the Schools Library Service Maths Beginning to represent numbers using fingers, marks on paper or pictures.
+Visits/Visitors Maths Personal, Social and Expressive Arts and Design Characteristics of Effective Donkey Rides School nativity performance Beginning to represent numbers using fingers, marks on paper or pictures.
 Shows an interest in representing numbers.
 Recognises numerals 1 to 5.
 Selects the correct numeral to represent 1 to 5 Counts out up to six objects from a larger group.
 Shows interest in shape by sustained construction activity or by talking about shapes or arrangements.
 Uses familiar objects and common shapes to create and recreate patterns and build models.
-Personal, Social and Emotional Development Welcomes and values praise for what they have done.
+Emotional Development Welcomes and values praise for what they have done.
 Demonstrates friendly behaviour, initiating conversations and forming good relationships with peers and familiar adults Confident to speak to others about own needs, wants, interests and opinions.
-Expressive Arts and Design Sings a few familiar songs.
+Beginning to move rhythmically.
 Imitates movement in response to music.
 Taps out simple repeated rhythms.
 Begins to build a repertoire of songs and dances.
+Understands that different media can be combined to create new effects.
+Manipulates materials to achieve a planned effect.
 Uses simple tools and techniques competently and appropriately.
+Selects tools and techniques needed to shape, assemble and join materials they are using.
 Creates movement in response to music.
-Sings to self and makes up simple songs.
-Makes up rhythms Uses available resources to create props to support role-play.
-Create simple representations of events, people and objects Initiates new combinations of movement and gesture in order to express and respond to feelings, ideas and experiences.
-Chooses particular colours to use for a purpose.
-Plays alongside other children who are engaged in the same theme.
-Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking -- --- --- --- --
+Captures experiences and responses with a range of media, such as music, dance and paint and other materials or words.
+Learning Playing and exploring Active learning Creativity and critical thinking